 One of the most viewed TED Talks is Sir Ken Robinson's How Schools Kill Creativity.
 He performed it back in 2006 and it is well worth a watch if you're not one of the 40 million who already have.
 It is a brilliant piece which...

 05 August, 2013

 I am a huge advocate of the entrepreneurial messages and characteristics that you are driving.
 I think it is a fantastic idea to instil the idea of entrepreneurship into children from a young age.
-This is a great way to open children up to the idea of not always following conventional paths and giving them the belief and confidence from an early age to pursue their own creative business ideas and ventures.
+This is a great way to open children up to the idea of not always following conventional paths and giving them the belief and confidence to pursue their own creative business ideas.